 The Shangri-La is such an amazing property that focuses on an extremely wealthy and affluent clientele.
 They have these incredible spaces that have the same enormous feel as a Las Vegas casino without the annoying sounds of slot machines.

-The rooms & suites are extremely difficult to match.
-They have one of the most expensive suites in all of Paris which is larger than most people’s houses.
+The rooms and suites are close to unparalleled.
+They have one of the most expensive suites in all of Paris and it happens to be larger than most people’s houses there.

 Four Seasons Hotel George V Paris